This Bacon Pea salad is a simple side dish filled with sweet peas, smoky bacon, cheddar cheese, and red onion in a quick creamy dressing.

 Instructions

-- Add peas, bacon, onion, and cheese to the bowl and gently stir.
+- Add peas, bacon, onion, and cheese to the bowl and gently stir to coat.

 - Refrigerate at least 2 hours before serving.
 Season with additional salt & pepper to taste.